SUNDAY MORNING WORSHIP SERVICES – 11:00 A.M. Summer 2015

 Our summer worship services will be downstairs in the air-conditioned Assembly Hall.

-Summer office hours will be 9:00 am to 5:30 pm Monday to Thursday, July 4 through August 29.
-The Church building will be closed on Fridays.
+Summer office hours will be 9:00 am to 5:30 pm Mondays to Thursdays.
+The Church building will be closed on Fridays July 3 through August 28.

 During July and August, Rev. Bruce Southworth will be taking time for vacation, study and planning for the next Church year.